The Forever Question Review

 I had a plus one, so I took my favorite date, my husband.

 First of all this play did not disappoint.
 At.
 All.
-The performances by the actors Dana Brooke, who plays the mom, Carolyn, and Peter Story, who plays the dad, Mike were phenomenal!
-They are so talented and engaging and we both laugh out loud throughout the play.
-Not only did they play the parents, they played minor characters in the show, as well.
-In different scenes they played each other's parents.
+The performances by the actors' Dana Brooke, who plays the mom, Carolyn, and Peter Story, who plays the dad, Mike were phenomenal!
+They are so talented and engaging and we both laughed out loud throughout the play.
+Not only did they play the parents, but they also played minor characters in the show, as well.
+In different scenes, they played each other's parents.
 They played younger and older versions of themselves.
 I even almost cried a couple of times but decided I couldn't have my makeup running if I was going to have to get on stage after the show.

 I love how the flashback scenes went back to big moments in their lives that had influenced where they were now.
 They visited first dates, and each other’s “sex talk” with their parents.
 The play is full of so many relatable scenes.

 You should go see this play.
 You will be sure to laugh.
 Even my husband, who tends to be the more stoic of the two of us, couldn’t help but laugh.
 Each connection, smile, and laugh my husband and I shared, upped the ante on the enjoyment factor.
 We need those moments with our partners.
 Studies even show that when you laugh with your partner there are increase in your relationship quality.
 So anytime you have a chance to enjoy each other you should do it.

 And thanks to the B Street Theatre I have 3 chances for you to win some free tickets for you and your best date too.
 Hop on over to Instagram to check it out.